ShadeJackrabbit/New-Tab-Page/Readme.md

 # New Tab Start Page
 A start page for your browser to be used as a New Tab replacement.
-Built not as an extension, but as a web page, it can be used with most modern standard-compliant web browsers.
+Built not as an extension, but as a web page.
+You can run it on your own server and use it as your start page.

 ![Screenshot](http://i.imgur.com/o55MuXp.jpg)

 **How to use?**

-Depends on your browser.
-Some browsers, you just set your homepage.
-Others, you'll need an extension, like [Custom New Tab](https://addons.mozilla.org/en-US/firefox/addon/custom-new-tab/) for Firefox.
+You'll need to host it somewhere, then point your home page to it.
+Hopefully your browser lets you set the home page for your new tabs.

-Background images are loaded from the backgrounds folder, which contains an index file of all the images.
-When new images are added, this file will have to be updated (a simple powershell script is included).
+Background images are loaded from the backgrounds folder via PHP.
 Icons for links will be loaded using Google's favicon engine.

-## Version Info

-**v1.4 - JS upgrade**

-- Returned to using HTML and JS instead of PHP, to reduce dependency on server usage.
-- JS for loading favicons has been switched to asynchronous

-**v1.3 - Resizing Revolution**

-- Dynamically resizes images to screen size, always maximizing the screen usage.

-**v1.2 - Magical Image Reading**

-- Dynamically retrieves favicons for URLs that don't have one cached.
-You can run the entire thing without any saved favicons at all, technically.
-- Switched to using PHP for image loading

-**v0.9 - Github Wubwub**

-- You can load images from a "backgrounds" folder, though the number of files must be manually entered into background.js
-- Links will show up with associated images from the "icons" folder.
-Icons must be a PNG with the same name as the link.
-- Quotes are formatted with markdown, where positive reinforcement is bold, and negative reinforcement is italics.

 ## Tech
 Uses jQuery, which is linked via Google's hosted libraries.
+PHP is used to serve the web page.
 Also uses:

 - [Jquery Adaptive Backgrounds](http://briangonzalez.github.io/jquery.adaptive-backgrounds.js/) by [Brian Gonzalez](http://briangonzalez.org/)
 - [Colour.js](http://code.stephenmorley.org/javascript/colour-handling-and-processing/) by [Stephen Morley](http://stephenmorley.org/)